cullylarson/narr/readme.md

 # narr [![Build Status](https://travis-ci.org/cullylarson/narr.svg?branch=master)](https://travis-ci.org/cullylarson/narr) [![Coverage Status](https://coveralls.io/repos/cullylarson/narr/badge.svg?branch=master&service=github)](https://coveralls.io/github/cullylarson/narr?branch=master)

-> Creates an array of size N, filled with undefined, without iterating to fill.
+> Creates an array of size N, filled with undefined.
 Useful for applying higher order functions (e.g. map, reduce) to produce dense arrays of size N.

+For some reason when I made this, I thought the method I used wouldn't iterate N times in order to fill the array.
+However, since it uses Array.apply, it actually uses the call stack to create the array.
+This has inherent limitations and kinda makes this library a bit useless.
+I might refactor it to use generators some day.

 ## Install